 In today’s fast-paced software development world, teams always seek ways to improve collaboration and speed.
 Using the CALMR approach to DevOps helps achieve this by smoothly integrating DevOps with Agile, even when scaling across large organisations.
 The goal for everyone is clear: fast releases, better quality, and smoother workflows.

 The CALMR represents a holistic framework that focuses on five core principles: Culture, Automation, Lean, Measurement, and Recovery.
-These frameworks help align development and operations teams so everyone is collaborated without silos.
+These frameworks help align development and operations teams so everyone can collaborate without silos.
 CALMR DevOps enables teams to deliver results quickly by focusing on continuous delivery and removing obstacles.
 This approach is a foundation for improving how DevOps and Agile work together to achieve better outcomes.

 What is Agile?

 SAFe Agile, also called the Scaled Agile Framework, is a method designed to bring Agile practices to large organizations.
 Agile works well for small teams and in small companies, but SAFe Agile scales it to hundreds of people working across multiple teams.
 It combines Agile, Lean, and DevOps principles to create consistent delivery of value.
-SAFe Agile aligns teams with the organization's strategic goals, so everyone works towards the same objectives.
-It uses Agile Release Trains (ARTs) to synchronize the work of different teams, which ensures smooth communication and reduces delays.
-SAFe manages work across three layers of an organization:
+SAFe Agile teams up teams with the organization's strategic goals so that they all are striving for the same objectives.
+SAFe Agile uses Agile Release Trains (ART) to align the work of each team to allow for better communication between teams so they do similar work, which allows for less delays in the work.
+SAFe manages the work at 3 layers of the organization:

 Team

 A team in SAFe is a small, cross-functional group of people who work together to deliver a part of the product.
 Each team includes developers, testers, product owners, and other roles needed to build a complete feature.
-Teams follow Agile practices like daily stand-ups, sprint planning, and regular reviews to stay on track.
+To remain on the right track, teams use Agile techniques including sprint planning, daily stand-ups, and frequent reviews.
 They work in short cycles, delivering small, workable parts of the product.
 This approach allows teams to get quick feedback and make necessary adjustments.

 Program